schmupu/ioBroker.lupusec/README.md

 If you own a device that is not listed in the list above, please contact me at Thorsten Stueben <thorsten@stueben.de>.

+## Migration from adapter version 1.x.x to 2.x.x
+If you have installed version 1.x.x installed and you would like to switch to version 2.0.0 or higher, you unfortunately have to configure the Lupusec instance again.
+The old configruation values from version 1.x.x ​​are not adopted.

+This is due to the fact that the configuration interface has been completely revised.

+To make the settings for the Nuki lock, you first have to enter the hostname, username and password and then save.
+The instance will now restart.
+As soon as it starts without errors, open the instance configuration again.
+You can now configure your Nuki lock on the Nuki tab.

 ## Objects

 ### Lupusec Status